chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 vscode-resource:/Users/toonces/projects/vscode-cat-coding/media/cat.gif
 ```

-VS Code understands this special URI and will use it to load our gif from the disk!
+Baosky understands this special URI and will use it to load our gif from the disk!

 By default, webviews can only access resources in the following locations:

-- Within your extension's install directory.
+- Within your 插件's install directory.
 - Within the user's currently active workspace.

 Use the `WebviewOptions.localResourceRoots` to allow access to additional local resources.